 Secondhand smoke is a serious health hazard to adults and children alike.
-It’s the third leading cause of preventable death in the United States, killing an estimated 53,000 nonsmokers each year.
-In fact, smoke-filled rooms can have up to six times the air pollution of a busy highway (U.S. Centers for Disease Control and Prevention).
+It’s the third leading cause of preventable death in the United States, killing more than 40,000 nonsmokers each year.
+In fact, smoke-filled rooms can have up to six times the air pollution of a busy highway (CDC, 2014).

-First and foremost, know that there is no risk-free level of secondhand smoke exposure (U.S. Surgeon General, 2006).
+First and foremost, know that there is no risk-free level of secondhand smoke exposure.
 Protect your children and your family by making your home and car smoke-free.

-If you smoke, choose to do so outside and never inside your home or car.
-And don’t permit others to smoke inside either.
+If you smoke, choose to do so outside and never inside your home or car, even if the windows are down.
+And don’t permit others to smoke in your home or car either.
 Don’t smoke inside, even when children are not present.
 Studies reveal that even if there is not active smoking in the house while children are present, smoke can linger in an enclosed area (like a house or car) for up to seven days after a person has smoked.

 Make sure your children's day care centers and schools are tobacco-free.
 And avoid places that still allow smoking indoors (CDC, 2014).